Viki-coding/GAA_STORE/TESTING.md

  BUG: Creating a horizontal line to divide the helmet from hurley measurement section.
  RESOLVED BY: Checked using inspection tools, the width appeared as 0.
 When I googled it, this can be an issue with flexbox layouts.
 Applied some width in css and the issue was resolved.

+ BUG: Creating a FAQ page, for better UX I wanted to to list the FAQ and if you click on the question it expands, so I used boostraps data-toggle accordian feature.
+When I started the server it just displayed the question and the answer and had no toggle feature.
+ RESOLVED BY: I opened my development tools and checked my console and when I clicked on a question it displayed an error message.
+The error message indicates that in my collapse.js, something is null where an object is expected.
+This error can happen if you try to operate on an element that doesn't exist on the page.
+I had put my converter calculator script into my base.file, which I should of kept in my how_to_measure.html file as base.html shares with everything else including my FAQ page.
+I put my script files in base.html into the correct order.
+I also reviewed my FAQ html structure as this can cause errors too.
+I restarted the server and now it is working.